 What is Pea Gravel?Posted on - 13.04.21

-Here at D Price and Sons, as well as supplying logs in Stoke-on-Trent and Staffordshire we also have a range of decorative aggregates available.
+Here at D Price and Sons, as well as supplying logs in Stoke-on-Trent and Staffordshire we also have a range of decorative gravels available.
 One of the most popular of these is our pea gravel.
 Pea gravel is one of the most versatile aggregates in that it can be used for anything from aquariums to driveways.
 In order to explore this material in more depth, we’ve put the following guide together.

 Where Does Pea Gravel Come From?

 Pea gravel is mostly harvested near water or from water beds and is the result of natural weathering.
 This is what gives it its smoothed and rounded appearance.
 Its shape, size and colour depending on the environment that it's been exposed to.
 For example, the colour of pea gravel can change according to the minerals surrounding it.

 It’s shape and size will also be determined by the level of weathering that it was exposed to.
 The name itself comes from the fact that the individual rocks are usually no larger than the size of a pea.

 Thanks to its versatility, pea gravel has proven popular amongst DIY enthusiasts and tradesmen alike.
 Thanks to its aesthetic properties, many people like to use it for landscaping their homes.
 Popular examples of this include new driveways and garden surfaces.
 Especially if there is a pond in your garden, pea gravel can make it look more natural.